 During this time of uncertainty, some states are allowing retired healthcare practitioners to reenter the workforce.
-These individuals are not merely showing up to hospitals and working.
+Illinois is one state enacting this, inviting those with medical training to sign up to volunteer on the Illinois HELPS website.
+In the state of New York, Health Commissioner Howard Zucker is asking for similar assistance.
+He is inviting those with any medical training and expired licenses to join the frontlines.
+Those interested in These individuals are not merely showing up to hospitals and working.
 Instead, they are on call should their skillset and expertise be needed.

 Despite their willingness to play a role in restoring national health, many retirees are not being contacted.
 One reason for this may be their age.
 Individuals above the age of 65 are considered at higher risk of contracting COVID-19 and having a more severe reaction to it.
 To avoid depending on this population, some pubic health officials are considering training medical professionals like nurses and dentists to care for those with COVID-19.